signalarun/nodejs-learnings/README.md

 * dotenv
   - npm install dotenv
   - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+* express-validator
+  - It is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.
 ## Node Package Manager or NPM
    Top NPM commands